wshuchen/pyloAnnotate/README.md

 18.	target feature strand
 19.	target feature
 20.	target gene name
-21.	segment length
+21.	segment size

 Multiple features and gene names will be respectively aggregated into comma-separated strings.
 Cells without annotation data will be _NaN_ or _NA_ after a tab-delimited file is read into a program (e.g., pandas with Jupyter Notebook).

 The output of unlifted point (query) annotation will have ten columns for the query plus one for segement length.

 The entries in a result of interval conversion depends on the distance (length of gaps) setting.
 At default value (0), the program will write out every query segment with corresponding target segments in that interval.
-The segment lengths are combined into one string.
+The segment sizes are combined into one string.

 ## **Test data**
 A small point file (human SNP sites; for test purpose only) and human chromosome 21 to mouse chain (extracted from UCSC hg38ToMm39 chain) are provided.